 Villa Les Camélias in Cap d’Ail

-No longer a private residence, it’s now a museum that It gives the public the opportunity to explore the Cap d’Ail archives – from the time the town’s incorporation in 1908 and throughout the 20th Century as it became known for its stunning views and the famous people who enjoyed them.
+No longer a private residence, this villa now a museum that It gives the public the opportunity to explore the Cap d’Ail archives – from the time the town’s incorporation in 1908 and throughout the 20th century.

 The museum tells us about the town’s “hôtels de passe” (short-stay brothels).
 At the well-known “Loup Blanc” sexual services were paid for using tokens stamped “bon pour le paradis”, meaning “ticket to paradise”.